 Through aural explorations of waterways, church bells, invasive species, and archived oral histories, this multi-movement piece for ensemble and electronics offers a heightened environment for reflecting on rural space, settler-colonialism, and and the construction of historical narrative.

 The score of the piece is a 95-page hybrid text that weaves local history, hand-traced images, decolonial theory, and process notes into the notated music.
+The intention is for audience members to read the text and listen to the piece simultaneously.

 This piece is funded in part by the Vermont Arts Council and the National Endowment for the Arts.